 Why we’re working together

-Formula 1 and UNICEF work together to reach even more children globally through vital education and emergency programmes, so more children can have the opportunity to reach their full potential.
+Formula 1 and UNICEF partner to enable us to reach even more children globally through vital education and emergency programmes, so more children can have the opportunity to reach their full potential.

-Formula 1’s support as part of the three-year partnership could help an estimated 6.5 million children from vulnerable and marginalized communities access quality education, including in key areas such as Science, Technology, Engineering and Maths, (STEM).
-It will also help protect children in emergencies, enabling UNICEF to provide temporary learning places for children in emergencies as well as protecting their health and safety during wars and disasters.
+Formula 1’s support as part of the three-year partnership is set to help children from vulnerable and marginalized communities access quality education, including in key areas such as Science, Technology, Engineering and Maths, (STEM).
+It will also help protect children in emergencies, enabling UNICEF to respond to the needs of children and families caught up in crises, be that life-saving therapeutic food, water and sanitation, temporary learning spaces and clinics, and so much more.

 What we’re doing